tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 The Overseer dropped me, my knees hitting metal with a hollow thud.
 Then came the retching.

 When I could breathe again, I wiped my mouth with a shaking sleeve.
 “Did I… Did I hear that right?”
 My voice sounded like it was trying to crawl out of my throat.
-“We’re on Level 6?”
+“We’re on Level 6?
+The Sub-Vaults?”

 The Jack of Clubs gave a stiff nod.